dendronhq/dendron-site/vault/dendron.tutorial.user-interface.md

 ## 4. Outline Pane

 Shows an outline of the currently opened note by listing the headers for navigation.
-Jump around areas of larger notes by clicking on the headers in this pane.
+Jump around sections of larger notes by clicking on the headers in this pane.

 ## 5. Calendar View Pane